 How long did it take you to write The Revised Kama Sutra?
 And which of your other books are you or your readers passionate about?

 If you were to take an average writing day to include around 1-2 hours of original writing and 1-2 hours of editing or research, I would guess that my novel The Revised Kama Sutra took me four years from start to finish.
 But it actually took me longer than that, nearly 8 years, because in the exact period that I was writing my first novel, my three sons were born, and as I was the stay-at-home parent, that meant I had other obligations.
 I also worked at three other jobs during this period, for varying lengths of time, all of which resulted in long breaks from writing.
 The other two books that I, and many of my readers are passionate about are Impressing the Whites: The New International Slavery, a nonfiction book on the subject of racism and how it subverts and distorts the authenticity of writers, artists, and others from the weaker, nonwhite world.
 And The Killing of an Author, which is partly autobiographical and partly a critique of the Western and Indian publishing industry.
-These books, which took between a year and a year and a half each (assuming I was writing 1-2 hours a day, every day), took a lot of courage to publish, besides making me enemies who have tried to disappear me from the literary and publishing world–an act of authoricide that I am trying to resist by continuing to write with whatever strength and capacity I have left.
+These books, which took between a year and a year and a half each (assuming I was writing 1-2 hours a day, every day), required a lot of courage to publish, besides making me enemies who have tried to disappear me from the literary and publishing world–an act of authoricide that I am trying to resist by continuing to write with whatever strength and capacity I have left.
 Truth is what I am passionate about, and I shall continue writing it until I no longer can.

 Who and what has influenced your writing, and in what way?
 What books have most influenced your life?

 That’s hard to say.
 It wouldn’t be fair to blame any one writer. [laughs.]
 If you mean the writers who impressed or moved me greatly, I should mention: Oscar Wilde, the ultimate subversive.
 Bernard Shaw.
 Shakespeare.
 Dostoevsky, Henry Miller, Ralph Ellison, Richard Wright, Evelyn Waugh, Mark Twain, Gabriel Garcia Marquez, James Baldwin, Somerset Maugham, R.K.
 Narayan (the first celebrated writer I met in a small group, a class of 8 IAS probationers), V.S.
 Naipaul, Joseph Heller, Saul Bellow, Franz Kafka, Kurt Vonnegut, Thomas Pynchon.
-Writers who are moved by injustice, who fearlessly confront and write the truth, writers with a sense of humor or a satirical bent.
-Kafka’s The Castle, Henry Miller’s contempt for the hypocrisy of society and his complete and holy regard for the sexual instinct that is responsible for our existence . . . these come to mind.
+Writers who are moved by injustice, who fearlessly confront and write the truth, and/or writers with a sense of humor or a satirical bent.
+Kafka’s The Castle, Henry Miller’s contempt for the hypocrisy of society and his complete and holy regard for the sexual instinct that is responsible for our existence and survival . . . these come to mind.
 It would be incorrect for me to claim that any one of these specifically influenced my style, though.
 One day, I found my voice-and that was it.

 The books that have most influenced my life?
 Off the top of my head, I would say, Hamlet, Ulysses (James Joyce), Tropic of Cancer, and Ralph Ellison’s Invisible Man.
 Perhaps even Saul Bellow’s Herzog and Somerset Maugham’s Of Human Bondage.
 I remember reading Invisible Man almost by accident, and being overpowered, being transported by a shock of recognition.